Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Parameters:

-• jd (-) – Julian Day in dynamical time
+• jd (float or ndarray) – Julian Day in dynamical time.

 Returns:

-• Either longitude in radians, or latitude in radians, or radius in au, depending on value of dim.
+dimension – Longitude in radians, latitude in radians, or radius in AU, depending on the value of dim.

 dimension3(jd)